imaginereplay/replay/docs/SoloStaking.md

 You need to have a machine with following requirements and periodically monitor if all the processes are running as expected.
 These are recommended by Theta team to run a validator as part of Replay sub chain:

 ### Hardware Minimum Requirements:

+Please ensure that you utilize a dedicated machine solely for running your validator.
+Running other software on the same machine is discouraged, as these processes demand a significant amount of processing power and bandwidth.

 - Memory: 16 GB RAM
 - CPU: 8 cores
 - Storage Disk: 1 TB SSD